guillaumematton/pouler-3D/README.md

 explosive : 0 or 1 (not explosive or explosive)
 melee : 0 or 1 (not melee or melee)

-project just started development so give it some time

 ___
 ## Subjet's Features